zeke-xie/adaptive-inertia-adai/README.md

 In principle, the optimal hyperparameter choice of Adai should be close to the optimal hyperparameter choice of SGD (no Momentum).

+# AdaiV2

+AdaiV2 is a novel optimizer, a generalized variant of the original Adai in our paper.
+Adai is a special case of AdaiV2 with dampening=1.

+If we let dampening<1, AdaiV2 will show some Adam-like behaviors by **beta3 > 1 - beta1** instead of Adaptive Learning Rate.

+We notice that, in some tasks (e.g. Transformers), Adam are still powerful.
+AdaiV2 provides an easy way to fuse two adaptive optimization mechanisms together.

+We add the dampening hyperparameter into Adai.
+Setting dampening<1 can employ adaptive moments and adaptive inertia at the same time.

+Note that AdaiV2 is in testing phase.
+We may continue to upgrade it.

 # Theoretical Comparison

 |               | SGD  | Adaptive Learning Rate |  Adaptive Inertia |